Job Title: Area Program Director

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-● Plan and execute all events, adhering to budget requirements;
+● Involve the community in planning and execution of all events, adhering to budget

 ● Work with Development staff on integration of fundraising into area events and